thejoshyee/flashcard-app/README.md

 ## Flashcard App (React)

 ## About
 A flashcard app using the Open Trivia API.
-This app is to practice using React.
+This app is to practice using React from a WebDev Simplified Tutorial.

 ## Preview
 <img src="https://github.com/thejoshyee/flashcard-app/blob/main/flashcard-preview.png" width="75%" />